Pelosi says Trump had 'meltdown' over House vote on Syria

-WASHINGTON (Reuters) - House Speaker Nancy Pelosi said U.S. Democratic leaders’ White House meeting was cut short after Republican President Donald Trump had a “meltdown” over a House of Representatives vote condemning his Syria withdrawal.
+WASHINGTON (Reuters) - U.S. House Speaker Nancy Pelosi said Democratic leaders’ White House meeting was cut short after Republican President Donald Trump had a “meltdown” over a House of Representatives vote condemning his Syria withdrawal.

+Trump was insulting to Pelosi and the meeting deteriorated into a diatribe by Trump, Senate Democratic leader Chuck Schumer and House Majority Leader Steny Hoyer told reporters.

+“What we witnessed on the part of the president was a meltdown.
+Sad to say,” Pelosi told reporters as she and the other Democrats emerged from the White House.

+The Democratic leader said Trump had a temper tantrum because of the number of Republicans who joined Democrats to vote for a resolution condemning the president’s decision to withdraw U.S. forces from northeastern Syria, clearing the way for Turkey’s offensive against U.S.-allied Syrian Kurds.

 “I think that vote - the size of the vote, more than 2-1 of the Republicans voted to oppose what the president did - probably got to the president.
-Because he was shaken up by it,” Pelosi told reporters.
+Because he was shaken up by it,” Pelosi said after emerging from the White House.

 “And that’s why we couldn’t continue in the meeting because he was just not relating to the reality of it.”